 - OpenDrive (https://www.opendrive.com)

 - SugarSync (https://www.sugarsync.com)

 1.2 Introduction of cloud vendors (Salesforce)

 The most popular product from Salesforce.com is Sales Cloud.
-This is a CRM system that allows you to manage opportunities for your business, contacts, leads and customers; forecast projected revenue; track customer cases, follow the status of deals; feedback, problems and resolutions etc. Sales force Sales Cloud is only a tool to manage your sales process.
-We need to develope processes according to our unique business needs in order for it to work.
+This is a CRM system that allows you to manage opportunities for your business, contacts, leads, and customers; forecast projected revenue; track customer cases, follow the status of deals; feedback, problems, and resolutions, etc. Salesforce Sales Cloud is only a tool to manage your sales process.
+We need to develop processes according to our unique business needs in order for it to work.

 1.3 Overview of each of three building blocks in cloud applications

-Cloud computing is a model for providing IT services through internet.
-The services are placed at remote place (UDDI registry).
-The resources are retrieved from the Internet though web-based tools and applications.
+Cloud computing is a model for providing IT services through the internet.
+The services are placed in remote places (UDDI registry).
+The resources are retrieved from the Internet through web-based tools and applications.
 These services are mainly divided into three categories: